-6.3.4.
+7.3.6.
 Although visits to the Sherwood Forest Country Park and other parts of the ppSPA are likely to increase, such an increase will be balanced by delivery of a strong network of natural green infrastructure in Mansfield district, incorporating the large number of existing accessible natural open spaces and woodlands around the district, outside the ppSPA.
-Additionally, so will the ongoing development and promotion of a strong managed green infrastructure network through the Green Infrastructure & Biodiversity SPD facilitated by Policy IN2.
+Part 5 of policy NE2 states that 'Where development is proposed within 400 meters of the non-designated Sherwood Forest ppSPA, a risk based approach, as set out in Natural England's Advice Note to Local Planning Authorities, will be adopted to all planning applications in relation to the possible potential Special Protection Area for the Sherwood Forest region'.
+Policy NE2 therefore provides the policy hook for impacts on the ppSPA to be taken into account in planning decisions and along with the aforementioned policy on green and blue infrastructure (IN2), implementation of the Mansfield District Council Green Infrastructure Study (2018) and publication of the Green Infrastructure & Biodiversity SPD, will ensure that no adverse effect on the integrity of the ppSPA arises through recreational pressure.